Seagate/cortx/doc/S3ServerQuickStart.md

 Once your changes are committed locally, it's time to push up the changes to gerrit for starting jenkins job and review request. push to ‘innersource’ branch

+* Before pushing, TAKE A PAUSE.
+Have you [rebased your branch](#-How-to-rebase?)? if not then doing right now to avoide merge conflicts on gerrit.

 > $ git push origin HEAD:refs/for/innersource%r=nilesh.govande@seagate.com,r=basavaraj.kirunge@seagate.com,r=john.bent@seagate.com,r=nikita.danilov@seagate.com

 Upon pushing changes, you will get the URL of gerrit server as shown below.
 Use that URL to visit gerrit server.